 However, it is a viable option if you intend to create huge quantities.
 Remember that this process still has high injection molding tooling costs and a lengthy necessary turnaround time.

 In terms of application, 3D printing differs from injection molding.
 There are numerous applications for additive manufacturing.
 If you require a 3D printing filament, you can purchase a 3D printer, such as an FDM (Fused Deposition Modeling).
-Larger and more professional 3D printers, such as SLS (Selective Laser Sintering) 3D printers, can also be purchased by your firm.
+Your firm can purchase larger and more professional 3D printers, such as SLS (Selective Laser Sintering) 3D printers.
 However, purchasing your industrial 3D printer may be an expensive investment for your company, and it may not be worth it.

 Alternatively, you may use a 3D printing service provider like Prototool.
 3D printing technologies used by these service providers will assist you in creating all of your best ideas, from metal to plastic and resin.
 When hiring professional companies to offer you the service, you can choose from several technologies, such as Multi Jet Fusion, CLIP (DLS), DMLS, and 3D Printing.